 Abstract

-We used a multi-method approach including diaries, photographs and interviews in order to understand how print disability affects students’ access to information and how their experiences might differ from students without a print disability.
+In this chapter we discuss our method of ‘diary-photograph: diary-interview’ (which included photo-elicitation diaries and face-to-face interviews) as used in a comparative study to understand how print disability affects students’ access to information.

-Print disability is defined by the Copyright Licensing Agency as ‘a visual, cognitive or physical disability [that] hinders the ability to read print’ (CLA, 2016).
-A person with a print disability may have a visual impairment, have dyslexia, or a physical disability that prevents them from being able to handle a physical copy of a print publication.
-Students with a print disability may be disadvantaged within a Higher Education setting.
-We asked participants with and without a print disability to keep a diary for a week and record experiences accessing information (in relation to their studies, but also socially).
+A person with a print disability may have a visual impairment, have dyslexia, or a physical disability that prevents them from being able to access a physical copy of a print publication.
+Students with a print disability may therefore be disadvantaged within an HE setting.
+We asked participants with and without a print disability to keep a diary for a week and record experiences accessing information in relation to their studies, and also socially.

-We found it was effective in delivering a wide range of feedback from all participants.
-They did not, as expected, focus on the electronic and physical aspects of reading or accessing texts, but relayed wider issues relating to accessibility which presented as informational barriers to students both with and without disabilities and our participants showed that they experienced barriers in accessing information beyond the print accessibility we had anticipated.
+In addition to sharing details of our method and analysis, we discuss how it worked in practice, and the potential challenges of using the method, These included; variation in quality of diaries, the lack of researcher control, the selectivity of responses, and possible inequities of the format.
+Overall, it was an effective and inclusive method, delivering a wide range of data from all participants.
+The data did not focus on the electronic and physical aspects of reading or accessing texts as had been expected.
+Our participants showed that they experienced barriers in accessing information beyond print accessibility.
+The participants relayed wider issues relating to accessibility which presented as informational barriers to students both with and without disabilities.

 Introduction

-In this chapter we will describe the use of a multi-method solicited diary approach that we call diary-photograph: diary-interview, which we used with an aim of comparing the information experiences of students with and without print disabilities in Higher Education (HE).
-We use this study to highlight the ways in which diary methods, and in particular this variation of a diary method, can challenge the researcher and provide unexpected insight into a topic.
-Whilst we use this to show how what was perceived as a straightforward topic (accessibility of print materials through information services) actually impinged on larger issues of identity and belonging, we suggest this method is of use to those researching other topics that are meaningful to the participants.
+In this chapter we describe the use of a multi-method solicited diary approach that we call diary-photograph: diary-interview.
+It was used with an aim of comparing the information experiences of students with and without print disabilities in Higher Education (HE).
+We asked participants to create a log of their learning activities over the course of a ‘typical week’, and supplement the written log with photographs that highlighted particular issues when accessing information.
+The students then had the opportunity to discuss their entries in detail with researchers in an interview.
+They reflected on their entries and explained the context and feelings behind the events that impacted either positively or negatively on their learning experiences.

+We use this study to highlight the ways in which diary methods, and in particular this variation of a diary method, can challenge the researcher in HE and provide unexpected insight.
+For example, what was perceived as straightforward accessibility of print materials through information services, actually impinged on larger issues of identity and belonging.

-In addition to critically appraising the methodology, we will share some of our findings, as they highlight some of the criticisms often directed at diary methods.
+In addition to critically appraising the methodology, we share some of our findings, as they highlight some criticism often directed at diary methods.
 The first issue is variation in quality and quantity of entries.
 The nature of participant responses can leave the method open to standard criticisms levelled at qualitative research methods.
 However, diaries, particularly when the structure and format is left open as here, can result in a huge variety of types and richness of data depending on the level of engagement, involvement and situation of the individual respondent.
-This can be a strength, as the data may reach beyond what we might gather using a more structured or rigid technique.
+This can be a strength, as the data may reach beyond that gathered using a more structured or rigid technique.
 Our study showed how using an open diary-photograph: diary-interview led to the data encompassing a range of areas of HE that were not originally anticipated.